Scott Creek Middle School

 Scott Creek Middle School, or simply Scott Creek, is a public middle school in Coquitlam, British Columbia serving grades six to eight.
 The school was founded in 1996, and is part of School District 43 Coquitlam.

 The school is located at 1240 Lansdowne Drive, halfway between Port Moody and Coquitlam Centre.
 The school sports teams are all called the Scott Creek Coyotes.
-The school principal is Lisa Rinke.
+The school principal is Daren Fridge.

 History

 The school opened on September 30, 1996 with a student population of 718.
 It was named after Scott Creek; a creek adjacent to the school.
 The building has 6,033 square metres of area contained in two stories.
 The school property has two large fields with one baseball diamond, and several additional outdoor athletic facilities.

 On April 22, 2015 the school was a victim of a false bomb threat.
 At 8 a.m. that day, the Coquitlam RCMP received a phone call reporting a bomb at the school.
 The school was evacuated until it was determined to be safe to re-enter the building.